nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html) resources that match the supplied query parameters
 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`Condition`](accessrecord_structured_problems.html) resources that are linked from the returned [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html) resources
 - [`Condition`](accessrecord_structured_problems.html), [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html), [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html) with an `intent` of `plan` and &nbsp; [`Medication`](accessrecord_structured_development_medication.html) resources representing the patient's medication summary information (authorisations and medication prescribed elsewhere)
-- when the `medicationSearchFromDate` parameter is set:
+- and when the `medicationSearchFromDate` parameter is set:
   - all medications which are active on or after the `medicationSearchFromDate` **MUST** be returned
     - A medication is considered active between its `effective.start` and `effective.end` (inclusive)
       - when a medication **does not** have an `effective.end`:
         - an acute medication is considered active on its `effective.start` only
         - a repeat medication is considered on-going and is active from its `effective.start`
         - when a medication is not defined as an acute or repeat it **MUST** be treated as repeat
 - all medications that are prescribed elsewhere will be returned regardless of the `medicationSearchFromDate`
 - and when the `includePrescriptionIssues` parameter is set to `false`:
   - no prescription issue information should be returned
 - and when the `includePrescriptionIssues` parameter is set to `true` or not included:
   - [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html) resources with an `intent` of `order` representing the patient's prescription issues, for the above medication summary data
 - `Organization`, `Practitioner` and `PractitionerRole` resources that are referenced by the &nbsp; [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html) and &nbsp; [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html) resources

 <br/>